-Fig 2: Total Cumulative Costs and Benefits Projected to Result from Each Scenario Based on the Societal Cost Test
+Fig 2: Total Costs and Benefits Projected to Result from Each Scenario Based on the Societal Cost Test

-A move toward a 100% Renewable or Clean Energy Standard from the current policy will face tradeoffs between costs to ratepayers (i.e. bill impacts) and societal benefits related to emissions reductions.
-Any policy modification should be accompanied by data collection to transparently track and evaluate ongoing costs of the policy or program and impacts to affordability.
-Additional consideration of supporting policies and programs or funding opportunities to mitigate costs is warranted.
+The modeling highlights that a move toward a 100% Renewable or Clean Energy Standard from the current policy will face tradeoffs between costs to ratepayers (i.e. impacts on their bills) and societal benefits related to emissions reduction.